ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mysql/_index.md

 minutes_to_complete: 30

-who_is_this_for: This is an introductory topic for engineers who want to deploy MySQL on Arm.
+who_is_this_for: This is an introductory topic for software developers who want to deploy MySQL on Arm.

 learning_objectives:
     - Learn about the various ways MySQL can be deployed.
     - Learn how to interact with a MySQL database using a MySQL client CLI tool.

 prerequisites:
-    - One Arm based instance from a cloud service provider, or one on-premises Arm server.
+    - An Arm based instance from a cloud service provider, or an on-premise Arm server.
     - If you do not have an Arm node, the next section discusses some options.

 author_primary: Jason Andrews